eslint/config-inspector/README.md

 ```

 This will generate a Single-Page Application (SPA) under `.eslint-config-inspector`, with the snapshot of the current ESLint config.
 You can deploy it somewhere, or use it for comparison etc.

+Run `npx @eslint/config-inspector build --help` to see all the CLI options available.

 ## Contributing